Working across time zones can mean being up at 3 a.m. It’s worth it for some travelers.

 “In order for it to work you have to have a company culture that is open to non-real-time communication,” Kendall said via email.
 “It’s quite [a] common way to work in tech startups now.”
 Asynchronous work allows messages to be transferred and received as team members’ schedule permits, via any method of communication the team chooses to use.

-“Asynchronous communication is what makes remote teamwork sustainable, and when time zones are wide apart, it’s essential,” Pilar Orti, a remote work coach and consultant, told The Washington Post via email.
+“Asynchronous communication is what makes remote teamwork sustainable, and when time zones are wide apart, it’s essential,” Pilar Orti, a remote work coach and director at Virtual Not Distant, told The Washington Post via email.
 “Agree on reply times, and which communication channels you will use for what. ...
 You need to develop formal systems to capture informal conversations.”

 If hours are set to totally different time zones, Kendall warns that it may not be sustainable: “You can quickly burnout working remotely if you don’t focus on creating healthy boundaries between your work and life.”
 Remote work in a different time zone ideally shouldn’t be permanent if you are required to log many hours that align with your team and are difficult for you to maintain.